 - You can easily check there are no old Silabs drivers left in your OS by looking for these two files.
 None of them should remain or exist.
 If they do, try again uninstalling the drivers manually from the Device Manager.
 Deleting these files manually from the File Explorer usually does not work because the OS protect driver files (so will be restored automatically from an internal cache).

-- Once your system is clean from old drivers, start with a clean setup of the Silabs drivers 6.4 again.
+- Once your system is clean from old drivers, start with a clean setup of the latest Silabs drivers 6.7.x again.
 Check if it works now.
 If it doesn't, most likely your Windows or Hardware configuration is not really able to work with Silabs drivers.
 It is advisable to check if the problem persist regardless you having the RF Explorer power switch to ON and OFF, which demands different levels of current from the USB port.
 Some low profile Laptops may experience issues delivering the required current to the USB port.
 You can also try with no backlight enabled on the LCD as that reduce the current demand from the USB port.